Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Abstract

 \section{Abstract}

-Embeddings\,---\,mappings from high-dimensional discrete input to lower-dimensional continuous vector spaces\,---\,have been widely adopted in machine learning, linguistics, and computational biology as they often surface interesting and unexpected domain semantics.
-Through semi-structured interviews with embedding model researchers and practitioners, we find that current tools poorly support a central concern: comparing different embeddings when developing fairer, more robust models.
-In response, we present the Embedding Comparator, an interactive system that balances gaining an overview of the embedding spaces with making fine-grained comparisons of local neighborhoods.
-For a pair of models, we compute the similarity of the k-nearest neighbors of every embedded object, and visualize the results as \emph{Local Neighborhood Dominoes}: small multiples that facilitate rapid comparisons.
-Using case studies, we illustrate the types of insights the Embedding Comparator reveals including how fine-tuning embeddings changes semantics, how language changes over time, and how training data differences affect two seemingly similar models.
+Embeddings mapping high-dimensional discrete input to lower-dimensional continuous vector spaces have been widely adopted in machine learning applications as a way to capture domain semantics.
+Interviewing 13 embedding users across disciplines, we find comparing embeddings is a key task for deployment or downstream analysis but unfolds in a tedious fashion that poorly supports systematic exploration.
+In response, we present the Embedding Comparator, an interactive system that presents a global comparison of embedding spaces alongside fine-grained inspection of local neighborhoods.
+It systematically surfaces points of comparison by computing the similarity of the $k$-nearest neighbors of every embedded object between a pair of spaces.
+Through case studies across multiple modalities, we demonstrate our system rapidly reveals insights, such as semantic changes following fine-tuning, language changes over time, and differences between seemingly similar models.
+In evaluations with 15 participants, we find our system accelerates comparisons by shifting from laborious manual specification to browsing and manipulating visualizations.